Rushil-K/Rushil-K/README.md

 ## About Me

 Hi, I'm **Rushil Kohli**, a PGDM student in **Big Data Analytics** at the **FORE School of Management**, New Delhi (Batch 2024-2026).
+With a deep interest in data-driven problem-solving, I leverage a wide array of tools and frameworks to extract insights, build scalable models, and drive strategic outcomes.
+My academic and project journey has been rooted in exploring complex datasets and converting them into intelligent, actionable systems through machine learning and AI.

+### Core Strengths:
+- Designing and training deep learning models using **ANN**, **CNN**, **RNN**, and **LSTM**
+- Building data-powered web applications and dashboards using **Streamlit**, **Excel Power Query**, and **Power BI**
+- Conducting data collection pipelines with **BeautifulSoup** and **Selenium** for real-time and large-scale datasets
+- Deploying real-world solutions through end-to-end workflows, from raw data to interactive visualization

+I bring a practical, hands-on approach to everything I build — from marketing intelligence systems to stock forecasting engines — each project is backed by sound statistical understanding and an engineering mindset.

+I’m always exploring the intersection of analytics, creativity, and storytelling — bringing clarity to complexity through data.

 ---